Wood County Court Records

 Fax: (419) 354-9241

-The Clerk’s Legal Office accepts payment by cash, personal or certified check, money order, and credit card (2.5% convenience fee, $2.00 minimum).
-Credit card payments can also be made through the online payment portal.
-Bond payments do not accept credit cards.
+The Clerk's Legal Office accepts cash, personal or certified checks, money orders, and credit cards (2.5% convenience fee, $2.00 minimum).
+You can also pay by credit card through the online payment portal.
+Note that bond payments cannot be made by credit card.

 Are Court Records Public in Wood County?

-Under the Ohio Public Records Act (Ohio Revised Code § 149.43), court records in Wood County are presumptively open to public inspection.
-Any person, whether a resident of Ohio or not, may request to view or obtain copies of public court records.
-The Clerk of Courts is required by the Ohio Revised Code to provide access to legal records filed and maintained in the office.
+Under the Ohio Public Records Act (Ohio Revised Code 149.43), court records in Wood County are generally open to public inspection.
+Anyone — Ohio resident or not — may ask to view or obtain copies of public court records, and the Clerk of Courts is required by the Ohio Revised Code to provide access to legal records filed and maintained in the office.

-There are, however, significant exceptions.
-Records containing sensitive personal information or records that fall within specific statutory exemptions are not available for general public access.
+That said, there are significant exceptions.
+Records containing sensitive personal information, or records that fall within specific statutory exemptions, are not publicly accessible.
 The following types of records are restricted or confidential in Wood County:

-Ohio Rules of Superintendence, Rule 45(D), places responsibility on the filing party to redact protected personal identifiers before submitting documents to the Clerk’s Office.
-The Clerk separately collects dates of birth, Social Security numbers, and financial account information on a confidential form that is maintained within the case management system and accessible only by the court.
+Ohio Rules of Superintendence, Rule 45(D), places the responsibility on the filing party to redact protected personal identifiers before submitting documents to the Clerk's Office.
+The Clerk separately collects dates of birth, Social Security numbers, and financial account information on a confidential form kept within the case management system, accessible only by the court.

-Individuals seeking access to sealed records must obtain a court order.
-Even when access is granted, the custodian retains discretion to redact information that could violate privacy, compromise safety, or reveal proprietary information.
+If you need access to sealed records, you'll have to obtain a court order first.
+Even when access is granted, the record custodian may still redact information that could violate privacy, compromise safety, or reveal proprietary details.

 Copy Fees (Common Pleas Court)